flamestro/compose-as-code/README.md

 Currently, no init command exists.
 Therefore, a manual setup is needed at the moment.

-1. Create an npm project (typescript)
+1. Create a npm project (typescript)
 2. install `npm install compose-as-code`
 3. add a `cac.config.json` to the root that looks like this
    ```